All Articles

 How do I attach a large file in Gmail?

-The easiest way to send large files in Gmail is to simply attach the file and let Gmail upload it as a Google Drive link.
+The easiest way to send large files in Gmail is to attach the file and let Gmail upload it as a Google Drive link.
 Alternatively, you can upload files individually to your Google Drive.
-Gmail gives you the option to add files from your drive in mobile and desktop versions.
+Gmail allows you to add files from your drive in mobile and desktop versions.

 Related articles